FatemehAkabri/campaign-performance-dashboard/README.md

 build a small backend to recreate the crud process and authentification process, using NestJs , passportjs, Prisma.

-## Architecture of the React project
+## Architecture of the Vue project

-.jest/ all jest config test providers etc ...

 compnents/ all our components